 Too much information

-All via a search engine, libraries, databases and ever-increasing ways of presenting Ian’s digesting it.
-But you know this already.
-However, capturing quality information by major data houses and it’s access sold on at an extremely high price.
-Yes, the information is still there without access, but it just takes more time to find.
+All via a search engine, libraries, databases and ever-increasing ways of presenting and digesting it.
+You know this already.
+However, capturing quality information by major data houses and it's access sold on at an extremely high price.
+Yes, the information is still there without access to behind the paywalls, but it just takes more time to find.
 But the most valuable information is not available online.
-Most of it is in peoples heads.
-For non-professionals, the difficult to find competitor intelligence.
-It’s like trying to find a missing person lost at sea by looking through a single porthole.
+The stuff in people's heads, the difficult to find competitor intelligence.
+Not using Primary Intelligence is like trying to find a missing person lost at sea by looking through a ship's single porthole.
 And you could find them, but most the sea is on the other side of the boat for a starters.

 You need to work smartly to find the information and not just ask questions but ask the questions correctly.
-Make time to ensure you have the right questions to ask because you could only get on chance to ask them.
-New tech is changing all the time, and one to one discussions will be required.
+Make time to ensure you have the right questions to ask because you could only get one chance to ask them.
+New tech is changing all the time, and one to one discussions will be required to get the information you need.
 So you need to develop excellent sources.
-So, general information is usually available for little or no cost, but more specific data needs careful consideration and perhaps a company like Octopus to assist.
+General information is usually available for little or no cost, but more specific data needs careful consideration and perhaps a company like Octopus to assist.

 What Is Market Intelligence?